Redeemer Classical School is a different kind of school.

-That is unfortunate, since we believe experience has proven our method of education to be the most joyous and effective, but it’s reality.
 The system of interlocking monopolies that is American education has given most American children and their teachers substandard preparation for a Christ-centered life of moral and mental excellence.
-The fruits of this are everywhere, in the degredation of American marriages and families, in decades of shockingly low reading habits and proficiency among average Americans, in coarsened and overemotional political discourse, in cold hearts towards Christ in our homes and churches.
+The fruits of this are everywhere, in the degradation of American families, in decades of shockingly low reading habits and proficiency among average Americans, in coarsened and overemotional political discourse, in cold hearts towards Christ in our homes and churches.

-Schools cannot save a person’s soul, much less society.
-Only Jesus can do these things.
+Schools cannot save a person’s soul.
+Only Jesus can.
 But schools can support Christ’s work or fight it.
 Our goal, of course, is to do the former.

 Most American schools, curricula, and assumptions about education fit an anti-Christian philosophy known as “progressive education.”
-Even many Christian schools unknowingly perpetuate anti-Christian assumptions about human nature and reality because so many Christian teachers and headmasters have been trained through secular, progressive institutions and programs (and are often required to be so by state certification mandates).
+Even many Christian schools unknowingly perpetuate anti-Christian assumptions because so many Christian teachers and headmasters have been trained through secular institutions and programs (and are often required to be so by state certification mandates).
 Cheryle Lowe at Memoria Press gives the “Four Fatal Flaws of Progressive Education” as follows:

 1. Rejection of truth.